Summary

 Miss Lilly

 Jane moves into a house near the Big House, now that she works there all the time.
 Because she has extra room, the new schoolteacher, Miss Lilly, comes and lives with her.
 Miss Lilly teaches the children but also wants to reform them socially by making them dress up and brush their teeth (she buys them all toothbrushes when they cannot afford it).
 Miss Lilly also gets into fights with parents about their harsh disciplining of children.
 Miss Lilly never adapts to the plantation world where the students cannot take school seriously because they have to work.
 After a year, she leaves.
-The next schoolteacher, Hardy is a black man who begs everyone for money saying that the government does not pay him enough.
+The next schoolteacher, Hardy is a Black man who begs everyone for money saying that the government does not pay him enough.
 He also flirts with the girls in school.
 One evening, a father and his son beat Hardy for flirting with their daughter/sister.
 When Hardy complains to the Sheriff, the Sheriff tells him to get out of the town.
 Hardy leaves and the school has no teacher for a year until Mary Agnes LeFarbre comes.

 The LeFarbres

 The new teacher, Mary Agnes LeFabre, is a Catholic Creole, who appears to be almost white.
 Her grandmother was an octoroon who became the lady of a white man, Mr. LeFarbre.
 Her children took his name even though they were not married, and upon his death, he left them property, including slaves.
 Mary Agnes longs to make amends for her family's slave holding past, so she has come to work on the plantation.
 Her family disowns her when she comes to the plantation.
 Once when her father visits her, he slaps her; the next time, he weeps but still she remains.
 The Creole culture has strict ideas about the lightness of skin tone, and Mary Agnes's association with dark people brings them shame.
-Jane tells a story about some local blacks who almost got lynched after they tried to sneak into a Creole party.
+Jane tells a story about some local Black people who were almost lynched after they tried to sneak into a Creole party.
 The Creoles supposedly maintain high standards and act better than everyone else.

 A Flower in Winter